Ben Roethlisberger Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Matchup vs. Cincinnati

-- Roethlisberger averaged 281.8 passing yards per game in nine matchups against the Bengals, 26.3 yards higher than his over/under for Sunday.
+- Roethlisberger averages 281.8 passing yards per game in nine matchups against the Bengals, 26.3 more yards than his over/under in Sunday's game.

-- Roethlisberger threw a touchdown pass in each of those contests against the Bengals, with multiple TD passes in four games.
+- Roethlisberger threw one touchdown pass in all of those contests against the Bengals, while throwing multiple TDs in four matchups.

 - Note: Roethlisberger's stats vs. Bengals date back to 2016.